 - Complete the Independent International Volunteering Bursary application form and email it to firstname.lastname@example.org

-- The funding will be allocated on a case by case basis and the final decision will be made by Leeds Beckett staff within the International Office using a set criteria.
+- Each application will be reviewed to ensure it meets our criteria and the final decision will be made by Leeds Beckett staff within the International Office.

 - You will be notified if you have been awarded the bursary within 4-6 weeks of receipt of the application.

-- Bursary’s will be paid directly to the student bank account and details must be forwarded from a Leeds Beckett student email address.
+- Funding will be paid directly to the student bank account and details must be forwarded from a Leeds Beckett student email address.

 - Certificate of attendance signed by host organisation